 Everybody has a role to play in responding to climate change - central government, local councils, tangata whenua, community groups, businesses and individuals.
-At Horizons, we see our role as facilitating an effective, constructive response to climate change in our region.
+At Horizons, we see our role as facilitating and directly contributing to an effective, constructive response to climate change in our region.
 We aim to:

-- Build the resilience of communities and our environment to the effects of a changing climate. - Support the transition to a sustainable, carbon-neutral regional economy by 2050. - Ensure central- and local-government efforts are aligned to the needs of our region.
+- Build the resilience of communities and our environment to the effects of a changing climate. - Support the transition to a sustainable, carbon-neutral regional economy by 2050. - Ensure central and local government efforts are aligned to the needs of our region.